Anderson pulls out OT thriller

 In the extra session, Anderson persevered and defeated Lawrence Central 64-58.

-Head coach Donnie Bowling wants his team to work on their ball security.
+Head coach Donnie Bowling wants his team to work on its ball security.

 “We have played a lot of games recently,” Bowling said.
 “I think we haven't worked on situational stuff as much.”

-The rest of the first half did not disappoint as the two contestants turned up the intensity.
+The rest of the first half did not disappoint as the contestants turned up the intensity.

 Lawrence Central went on a stretch with multiple made baskets including a contested dunk from senior Da’John Craig.
 But the Indians responded with a three on the next possession.

-Already walking towards the lockerroom, coach Bowling argued with the official to no avail.
+Already walking toward the locker room, Bowling argued with the official to no avail.

 The final minutes proved to be a mirror image of the JV game beforehand in which the Indians prevailed by two.
 This is when the Bears went on a run and trimmed the deficit to three.

-The Bears took advantage of a series of questionable calls and hit a three pointer to take the lead.
+The Bears took advantage of a series of questionable calls and hit a 3-pointer to take the lead.

 LC then missed free throws in the final seconds, allowing the Indians to grab a rebound.
 The ball was passed to Murphy.
 He then hit the layup to send the game to overtime.